Frequently Asked Questions

 Cast Iron Care/Rust issues and prevention

-But since it is just "dried" oil, its not as durable as enamel or powder coating and needs to be preserved and maintained.
+However, since the coating is just "dried" oil, its not as durable as enamel or powder coating and needs to be preserved and maintained.
 Heat will burn it off, moisture will soften it and acid will eat away at it.
-Ideally you close the vents after grilling to snuff out the coals and come back a while later, do a quick scrape with a spatula, if grey, oil a bit with a paper towel, sweep the ash out and leave just a bit open.
-Of course doing it after every cook is not always possible, but the longer the grates stay unprotected(unoiled) in hostile environment(humid and gunky) the more tlc is required before the next cook.
+Ideally after grilling, you should close the vents of your grill to snuff out the coals and come back after your grate has cooled and do a quick scrape with a spatula.
+If your grate has turned grey, you should oil it with a paper towel, sweep the ash away and leave your grill open a little bit open.
+Of course doing this after every cook is not always possible, but the longer your grates stay unprotected (unoiled) in a hostile environment (humid and gunky) the more TLC is required before your next cook.
 Humidity softens the coating and makes it gooey, till eventually the moisture reaches the iron below.
-If you’re not grilling for some time, brush thoroughly and oil before storing the grill.
-Leave the bottom vent open for airflow to reduce moisture.
-Ash in the grill and old coals will attract moisture, this might be more severe if you live somewhere humid.
-Sweeping the ash out and leaving the bottom vent open for air circulation prevents that.
-Gunk will eat away at the seasoning(tomato and vinegar for example are acidic).
-I scrape with a cheap hardware store spatula, most gunk will just flake off.
-Brush a bit before grilling.